nikhilsontakke/Inventory-Manager/README.md

 3. Create Tables by name 'logincredentials,vendor,product,employees' (for parameters refer database section below)
 4. Run project Files
 # Database Information
-There are four diffrent tables with the following description in the database named as inventorymanager
+There are four different tables with the following description in the database named as inventorymanager
 1. "logincredentils" table stores information of administrator persons and has parameters as - (name varchar(20),username varchar(20),password varchar (20),licensekey varchar(20),company varchar(20))
 2. "vendor" table stores information about vendor has parameters as - (name varchar(20),number bigint(10),email varchar(20),address varchar(30))
 3. "product" table stores information about the current inventory status and has parameters as -(name varchar(20),productcode varchar(20),companyname varchar(20),quantity varchar(20))